LexiFi/dead_code_analyzer/docs/optional_arguments/code_constructs/HIGHER_ORDER_FUNCTION.md

 else, so its `?index` optional argument is always used.

 Within `map_with_index`, `f`'s `?index` is always used.
-The analyzer tracks all optional arguments uses, regardless of the kind of their defining functions (exported, local, recursive, ...).
+The analyzer tracks all the optional arguments, regardless of the kind of their defining functions (exported, local, recursive, ...).
 Thus, it should report the parameter `f`'s `?index` as always used.